-The seal is not normally reused since any damage to the precision finished faces could result in premature seal failure.
-However, if it is necessary to reuse the old seal, wash all metallic parts in fresh cleaning solvent and dry them thoroughly.
+The seal is not normally reused because wear patterns on the finished faces cannot be realigned during reassembly.
+This could result in premature failure.
+If necessary to reuse an old seal in an emergency, carefully wash all metallic parts in fresh cleaning solvent and allow to dry thoroughly.